Liuhongzhi2018/LearningforIELTS/Reading_6_Matching.md

 But she adds that taking the work further would be expensive 23.Humans only make use of a small proportion of the plant food available on Earth.
  ‘There are 50,000 edible plants in the world, but 90 percent of our energy comes from just 15 crops.’

+C16 Test1 Part3

+35.B.Hamish Low.
+Greater levels of automation will not result in lower employment.
+If in 30 years, half of 100 jobs are being carried out by robots, that doesn’t mean we are left with just 50 jobs for humans.
+The number of jobs will increase: we would expect there to be 150 jobs.
+36.A.Stella Pachidi.
+There are several reasons why AI is appealing to businesses.
+Organisations are attracted to using algorithms because they want to make choices based on what they consider is perfect information
+37.C.Ewan McGaughey.
+AI’s potential to transform people’s lives has parallels with major cultural shifts which occurred in previous eras.
+Just as the industrial revolution brought people past subsistence agriculture 38.A.Stella Pachidi.
+It is important to be aware of the range of problems that AI causes.
+But these enhancements are not without consequences.
+Another issue is the extent to which the technology influences or even controls the workforce.
+39.B.Hamish Low.
+People are going to follow a less conventional career path than in the past.
+The traditional trajectory of full-time education followed by full-time work followed by a pensioned retirement is a thing of the past.
+40.C.Ewan McGaughey.
+Authorities should take measures to ensure that there will be adequately paid work for everyone.
+McGaughey’s findings are a call to arms to leaders of organisations, governments and banks to pre-empt the coming changes with bold new policies that guarantee full employment, fair incomes and a thriving economic democracy.

 C11 Test1 Part3